-Art Article 1.2 - Definitions 1.
-In this regulation, the following terms have the following meanings: have the following meanings: 1. a) Special circumstance Special circumstances are in any case the circumstances referred to in Article 7.51(2) of the WHW: disability or chronic illness, illness, pregnancy and childbirth, special family circumstances, study programme organised in such a way that completion was not feasible, students with top sport status (issued by the top sport coordinator) and b) Block membership of a participation body.
-A block consists of several course units and involves 15 EC on average, but students are allowed under C) Canvas certain circumstances to deviate from this average.
-Collection of faculty web pages and information channels. d) Course Guide Document providing specific information relating to a course unit. e) Curriculum An overview of all course units and the corresponding EC for each study programme f) Partial assessment published in or pursuant to the TER.
-A partial exam assessing knowledge, understanding and skills in relation to part of an course unit, the assessment of which counts towards the final result for the course unit. g) EC for the course unit.
-European Credit.
+III CI is regulation, the following terms have the rottowing meanings. a) Special circumstance Special circumstances are in any case the circumstances referred to in Article 7.51(2) of the WHW: disability or chronic illness, illness, pregnancy and childbirth, special family circumstances, study programme organised in such a way that completion was not feasible, students with top sport status (issued by the top sport coordinator) and b) Block membership of a participation body.
+A block consists of several course units and marks a period in the academic year ending with examinations. c) Canvas Collection of faculty web pages and information channels. d) Course Guide Document providing specific information relating to a course unit. e) Curriculum An overview of all course units and the corresponding EC for each study programme published in or pursuant to the TER. f) Partial assessment A partial exam assessing knowledge, understanding and skills in relation to part of a course unit, the assessment of which counts towards the final result for the course unit. g) EC European Credit.
 Credit expressed in the EC unit, where one EC equals 28 hours of study. h) Examination The collection of successfully passed examinations in the components belonging to a program, including any further examination to be conducted by the examination board as referred to in article 7.10 paragraph 2 of the WHW. i) Examination Board The examination board that has been established for the study programme pursuant to Article 7.12 et seq. of the WHW. j) Examination programme The course units whereby the end terms of the study programme are satisfied.
-This is 60 EC for the master's programme and 120 EC for the research master's. k) Examiner The person who, as a result of appointment by the examination board on the basis of Article 7.12c of the WHW, is authorised to administer assessments and determine the results in the relevant course unit.

-7.11(2) of the WHW.
+This is 60 EC for the master's programme and 120 EC for the research master's. k) Examiner The person who, as a result of appointment by the examination board on the basis of Article 7.12c of the WHW, is authorised to administer assessments and determine the results in the relevant course unit. l) Certificate Document evidencing that the examination has been successfully completed in accordance with Article 7.11(2) of the WHW. m) Institutional Board Executive Board (CvB)